tallamjr/chipmunk/HELP.md

 3. Use arrow keys to select attributes, left/right to change values
 4. Press Ctrl-C when done

-### Drawing Wires
-1. Tap to start a wire segment
-2. Tap again to end the segment and start a new one
-3. Press right button to cancel wire-drawing

 ### Getting Gates from Catalog
 1. Press `C` (or click CAT button) to open Gate Catalog